- Our Program

 Please note: the department admits students only for the Ph.D. program, but a master’s degree may be obtained en route to the Ph.D.

-The Graduate School sets the minimum admission requirements for all prospective graduate students.
-The standards of the Department of Political Science are higher than the Graduate School minimum requirements.
-All elements of the application are reviewed holistically, but it may be useful to know that students admitted to our program in 2017 had the following average scores:
+The Graduate School sets the minimum admission requirements for all applicants.
+All elements of the application are reviewed holistically, but it may be useful to know that students admitted to our program in 2022 had the following average scores:

 Application Materials Checklist